Cost of Training

 Transparency of data - Cost of training and examinations

-The Royal College of Anaesthetists (RCoA), the Faculty of Pain Medicine (FPM) and the Faculty of Intensive Care Medicine (FICM) ensure that trainees, members and fellows are provided with an appropriate breakdown of costs of supporting trainees and in the provision of the examinations that form part of the relevant training programmes.
+The Royal College of Anaesthetists (RCoA), the Faculty of Pain Medicine (FPM) and the Faculty of Intensive Care Medicine (FICM) ensure that doctors in training, members and fellows are provided with an appropriate breakdown of costs of supporting doctors in training and in the provision of the examinations that form part of the relevant training programmes.

 There are no additional costs for Pain Medicine training as there are no membership fees and the FFPMRCA examination is optional.
 If the examination is taken, it will cost £1,270 if completed at the first attempt.

 Costs of Provision of services

 The breakdown of College expenditure is reported in the annual accounts that are published on the website and available from the Charity Commission.

 All doctors in training appointed to a training programme in anaesthetics or intensive care medicine are required to register with the RCoA or FICM respectively as a member.
 There is no additional cost to doctors in training for the provision of the lifelong learning platform, curriculum development and management, or for the advice and guidance provided to support progress through the training programme.
 These functions are wholly included in the membership subscription.

 The overall expenditure in 2021 - 2022, excluding the faculties, for running and supporting all exams was greater than the income generated from exam fees and the FRCA examinations made an overall contribution to the College of £4 for each candidate.
 The FFICM examinations are subsidised due to lower numbers undertaking the exam and therefore less direct economies of scale.